datalad/datalad/CONTRIBUTING.md

     - `cmdline/` - helpers for accessing `interface/` functionality from command line
-    - `crawler/` - functionality for crawling (online) resources and creating or updating handles and collections based on the scraped/downloaded data
+    - `crawler/` - functionality for crawling (online) resources and creating or updating datasets and collections based on the scraped/downloaded data
         - `nodes/` processing elements which are used in the pipeline
         - `pipelines/` pipelines generators, to produce pipelines to be ran
         - `pipeline.py` pipeline runner